-Mallorca, or Majorca in Spanish, is the largest of the Balearic Islands, with 554 km of a coastline (345 miles) of sandy beaches, coves and bays in the middle of the Mediterranean.
-Called ‘the island of calm’, because wind loses force when it meets imposing Sierra de Tramuntana, Mallorca is blessed with average annual temperatures ranging from 15 to 33 C (59 to 90F) and has and year-round population of 860,000 (many more in the summer months), most working in the tourism or construction industries.
-Palma, the capital and the largest city on the island, has 400,000 inhabitants; the rest of the people are spread in many villages around.
+Mallorca, or Majorca in Spanish, is the largest of the Balearic Islands, with 554 km of a coastline (345 miles) of sandy beaches, coves and bays right in the middle of the Mediterranean.
+Called ‘the island of calm’, because wind loses force when it meets its imposing Sierra de Tramuntana, Mallorca is blessed with average annual temperatures ranging from 15 to 33 C (59 to 90F), has an year-round population of 860,000 (many more in the summer months, most working in the tourism or construction industries).
+Palma, the capital and the largest city, has 400,000 inhabitants.
+The rest of the population is spread in the many villages around the island.

-Driving with Margot, it became clear that Mallorca caters to an upscale crowd, not the hoi polloy: no neon signs, no major billboards on the roads, no MCDonalds or Burger Kings (or their European equivalents) in sight.
-The buildings were limited in height (only in Palma I saw tall buildings); the overall impression was one of well-kept proportions and discreet elegance, with lots of green everywhere.
+Driving with Margot, it became clear that Mallorca caters to an upscale crowd: no neon signs, no major billboards on the roads, no MCDonalds or Burger Kings (or their European equivalents) in sight.
+The buildings were limited in height, only in Palma I saw tall buildings.
+The overall impression was one of well-kept proportions and discreet elegance, with lots of green everywhere.

-The marina complex was mostly closed for the winter, the mega yachts with German and English flags looked empty, other than for few local workers washing them.
+The marina complex was mostly closed, the mega yachts with German and English flags looked empty other than for few local workers washing them.
 The high-end boutiques nearby were all closed as well, but the nice weather had already attracted few blonde and tall people to the tables near us.
 They spoke German in that hush tone the super rich adopt when in public, almost hard to hear.
 “Come summer, this place will have more Germans than Berlin”, joked Margot.
 I believed her.

 Palma de Mallorca